Purdue-CS193/homework-0-RyanTanuki/index.md

 ## Useful Github and coding info below:

-remote_theme: pages-themes/midnight@v0.2.0
-plugins:
-- jekyll-remote-theme # add this line to the plugins list if you already have one

-title: [Ryan Tanaka's First CS193 Homework ]

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.